hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-7-security.md

 * Gossip Traffic Encryption.
 * HTTP and RPC Encryption.

-Enabling encryption of all its network traffic.
+Together, these encrypt all of Nomad's network traffic.

 ???

 ---
-name: omad-chapter-7-encryption-gossip-1
+name: nomad-chapter-7-encryption-gossip-1
-# Nomad Gossip Traffic Encryption
+# Gossip Traffic Encryption

-.smaller[Gossip encryption is enabled by providing an encryption key when starting the server with the `encrypt` parameter or stored in the server configuration file of every server in the region.
+.smaller[Gossip encryption is enabled by providing an encryption key when starting all servers in a region with the `-encrypt` parameter or storing the key in each server's configuration file.

 The key must be 16 bytes and base64 encoded.
 Generate a key using the `nomad operator keygen` command.]